Why Internal Communication Is One of the Most Undervalued Drivers of Organizational Culture

 In reality, culture is often shaped by something much more immediate: communication.

 The way organizations communicate internally influences how people experience their work, how connected they feel to their teams, and whether they trust the organization they are part of.
-Communication affects clarity, morale, engagement, and the sense of purpose people carry into their roles every day.
+Communication affects clarity, morale, engagement, and the sense of purpose people bring to their roles every day.

 When communication is inconsistent, unclear, or reactive, people feel it quickly.
 Confusion grows.
 Trust weakens.
 Disconnection follows.

-They feel informed rather than overlooked.
-Connected rather than isolated.
-Aligned rather than uncertain.
+They feel informed rather than overlooked, connected rather than isolated, and aligned rather than uncertain.

 That's why I believe internal communication is one of the most undervalued drivers of organizational culture.

 Strong communication is not simply about distributing information.
-It’s about creating understanding.
-It’s about helping associates see how their work contributes to a larger mission and ensuring people feel respected throughout the process.
+It's about creating understanding.
+It's about helping associates see how their work contributes to a larger mission and ensuring they feel respected throughout the process.

 People who feel valued communicate differently.
 Teams that feel aligned work differently.
 Organizations built on trust operate differently.